 Alden Turner teaches Screenwriting as well as Literature and Film courses at the University of Winnipeg in Canada.
 He has published articles in Studies in the Novel, Wallace Stevens Journal, and Clio: A Journal of Literature, History, and the Philosophy of History, co-edited Uncommon Wealth: An Anthology of Poetry in English (Oxford UP), and edited Experience and Expression: A Reader for Canadian Writers (Copp Clark).
 Recently, Alden completed a feature-film screenplay based on an 850-year old Iroquois oral narrative about the founding of the Five Nations Confederacy in the 12th century, entitled Hiawatha and The Peacemaker.
 He's currently writing Cruise Night, a contemporary romantic comedy set in North Dakota and Winnipeg.

 Contact Dr. Turner at: (204) 786-9283; E-mail: email@example.com

-Shannon Vickers is an Assistant Professor in the Department of Theatre and Film where she teaches Voice, Speech, and Text in the Acting and Honours Acting programs.
+Shannon Vickers is an Associate Professor in the Department of Theatre and Film where she teaches Voice, Speech, and Text in the Acting and Honours Acting programs.

-Shannon has served as a Text, Voice, and/or Accent Coach for theatres across Canada including The Canadian Stage Company, bcurrent theatre, Sarasvati Productions, Shakespeare in the Ruins, Manitoba Theatre Centre, Theatre Projects Manitoba, The Citadel Theatre, and Prairie Theatre Exchange.
+Shannon has served as a Text, Voice, and/or Accent Coach for theatres across Canada including The Canadian Stage Company, bcurrent theatre, Sarasvati Productions, Shakespeare in the Ruins, Manitoba Theatre Centre, Theatre Projects Manitoba, The Citadel Theatre, Prairie Theatre Exchange, and Winnipeg Jewish Theatre.